tannerlinsley/swimmer/README.md

   - Returns
     - `Object{}`
       - `add(() => Promise)` - Adds a task to the pool.
+        - Returns a promise that resolves/rejects with the eventual response from this task
       - `start()` - Starts the pool.
       - `stop()` - Stops the pool.
       - `throttle(Int)` - Sets a new concurrency rate for the pool.